-Six indicators are used to measure social connectedness in New Zealand.
-These are: telephone and internet access in the home, contact with family and friends, contact between young people and their parents, trust in others, loneliness, and voluntary work.
+Six headline indicators are used to measure social connectedness in New Zealand.
+These are: telephone and internet access in the household; contact with family and friends; contact between young people and their parents; trust in others; loneliness; and voluntary work.

-Both the telephone and the internet increase people’s ability to keep in touch with family and friends, and to work or conduct their business from home.
-The internet in particular is becoming an increasingly important means of accessing information and applying for services, as well as a popular choice for making bookings for entertainment and travel.
-Through social media on the internet, people can considerably expand their social networks.
-However, new communications technology can also be used for antisocial purposes.
+Both the telephone and the internet increase people’s ability to keep in touch with family and friends, to work, or to conduct their business from home.
+The internet, in particular, is becoming an increasingly important means of accessing information and applying for services, as well as a popular choice for making bookings for entertainment and travel.
+Through social media on the internet, social networks can be expanded considerably.
+However, new communications technology can also be used for anti-social purposes.

 For most people, social networks centre on family and friends.
-The second indicator is the proportion of people aged 15 years and over who feel the amount of contact they have with friends and family who don’t live with them is “about right”.
-This new indicator uses data from the 2008 New Zealand General Social Survey.
-It replaces the previous indicator on regular contact with family and friends, which was based on the 2004 New Zealand Living Standards Survey.
+The second indicator is the proportion of people aged 15 and over who felt that the amount of contact they have with family and friends who don’t live with them is “about right”.

-The third indicator is also about contact with family: the proportion of young people of secondary school age who report getting enough time each week with their parents.
+The third indicator is also about contact with family: the proportion of young people of secondary school age who report getting enough time with their parents most of the time.